UBC-MDS/EDAhelper/CONTRIBUTING.md

 Please note that the `DSCI_524_Group_5` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.

+## Attribution

+These contributing guidelines were adapted from the [].